mdn/content/files/en-us/web/css/ray/index.md

 {{EmbedLiveSample('Animating an element along the ray', '100%', 750)}}

 The first shape is shown as a reference for its position and orientation.
 A ray motion path is applied on the other shapes.
 In the first two `offset-path` samples, notice the orientation of the shape with and without `offset-rotate`.
+The last two shapes show the impact of corner size values.
+The `closest-corner` value creates a `0px` long offset path because the shape is already in the corner.
+The `farthest-corner` value creates the longest offset-path, going from the top-left corner of the container to the bottom-right corner.

 ## Specifications